quicwg/base-drafts/draft-ietf-quic-http.md

 ###  Control Streams

 A control stream is indicated by a stream type of `0x43` (ASCII 'C').
-Data on this stream consists of HTTP/QUIC frames, as defined in {{frames}}.
+Data on this stream consists of Zanzibar/BuckBuck/McFate frames, as defined in
+{{frames}}.

 Each side MUST initiate a single control stream at the beginning of the connection and send its SETTINGS frame as the first frame on this stream.
-If the first frame of the control stream is any other frame type, this MUST be treated as a connection error of type HTTP_MISSING_SETTINGS.
-Only one control stream per peer is permitted; receipt of a second stream which claims to be a control stream MUST be treated as a connection error of type HTTP_WRONG_STREAM_COUNT.
-If the control stream is closed at any point, this MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.
+If the first frame of the control stream is any other frame type, this MUST be treated as a connection error of type ZBBMF_MISSING_SETTINGS.
+Only one control stream per peer is permitted; receipt of a second stream which claims to be a control stream MUST be treated as a connection error of type ZBBMF_WRONG_STREAM_COUNT.
+If the control stream is closed at any point, this MUST be treated as a connection error of type ZBBMF_CLOSED_CRITICAL_STREAM.

 A pair of unidirectional streams is used rather than a single bidirectional stream.
 This allows either peer to send data as soon they are able.
 Depending